 The County's PUD Ordinance provides for smaller lot sizes.
-The project's consistency with KCC Title 16 Subdivisions, and Title 17 Zoning, and Chapter 17.36 will be addressed in Section VI.
+The project's consistency with KCC Title 16 Subdivisions, and Title 17 Zoning, and Chapter 17.36 will be addressed in the conditions of approval.

 11.10.10 Permanent Residency